sinch/docs/docs/tutorials/tutorials-java/tutorials-java-spring-boot-delivery-reports.md

 ## Send a Test SMS With Your Publicly-Exposed Callback

-To complete your experiment, you can now send a test SMS requesting a delivery report and specifying your publicly-exposed URL endpoint as the callback.
+To complete your experiment, you can now send a test SMS requesting a delivery report while specifying your publicly-exposed URL endpoint as the callback.

 With both **Ngrok** and your **Spring Boot application** running, run the following cURL command.